Two Breeds of API: API Products and API Solutions

-Peter Ducker’s Paradigm of Change model suggest that an organisation can be described with the following three components:
+Peter Ducker’s Paradigm of Change model suggest that an organization can be described with the following three components:

-- Strategy (What-Should-Be): strategy describes what an organisation wants to accomplish.
+- Strategy (What-Should-Be): strategy describes what an organization wants to accomplish.
 In other words, where the company should be.
 Strategy is transformational.

-- Tactics (What-Will-Be): tactics describes how the organisation is accomplishing the goal.
+- Tactics (What-Will-Be): tactics describes how the organization is accomplishing the goal.
 In other words, what the company will do.
 Tactics is transitional.

 - Operations (What-Is): operations describes what an organisation is doing.
 In other words, what the company is right now.
 Operations is traditional.

-Strategy, tactics, and operations are the components that describe the constant fluctuations of an organisation.
+Strategy, tactics, and operations are components that describe the constant fluctuations of an organization.

-The three components are depicted as Venn diagram in the following figure.
+The three components are depicted as a Venn diagram in the following figure.
 As you see, they overlap.
 The intersection of strategy/tactics, strategy/operations, and tactics/operations is where the real power of APIs are.

 In the following, we’ll use this model to present the two breeds of APIs, where the prosper and why, and how they provide business value.

 API Solution is the Breed of Operations

-Every organisation has to ensure that their operative business runs as smoothly as possible.
-It’s the foundation of a healthy organisation and sustainable success.
+Every organization has to ensure that their operative business runs as smoothly as possible.
+It’s the foundation of a healthy organization and sustainable success.

-Hence, it’s important standardise processes to optimise them with respect to time, cost, and quality.
-When you standardise processes, you can define meaningful metrics, start measuring, and monitor KPIs.
+Hence, it’s important to standardize processes to optimize them with respect to time, cost, and quality.
+When you standardize processes, you can define meaningful metrics, start measuring and monitor KPIs.

-Naturally, every organisation runs into business problems, which needs to be solved.
-To this goal, organisations typically apply critical thinking to solve business problems.
+Naturally, every organization runs into business problems, which needs to be solved.
+To this goal, organizations typically apply critical thinking to solve business problems.

 “Critical thinking is the objective analysis of facts to form a judgement”, Wikipedia, Critical Thinking.

-Hence, critical thinking is appropriate to solve business processes because you can analyse them and evaluate KPIs to make fact-based decision about what to improve or change.
+Hence, critical thinking is appropriate to solve business processes because you can analyze them and evaluate KPIs to make a fact-based decision about what to improve or change.

-Generally, API solutions are built to reduce costs and improve quality of processes through standardisation.
+Generally, API solutions are built to reduce costs and improve the quality of processes through standardization.